 “Keep the Camino Alive”

-The much-needed money will be used to support individuals and businesses that mainly serve pilgrims along the Camino that have experienced a drastic drop in pilgrim traffic.
-Funds will also be directed to pay for the additional costs incurred by businesses in order to meet COVID-19 protocols.
+The much-needed money is being used to support devastated individuals and businesses that mainly serve pilgrims along the Camino.
+Funds may be used to help with operating costs, to pay for renovations, or to accommodate additional costs to meet the new COVID-19 protocols.
+The ultimate goal is to ‘Keep the Camino Alive’.

-Our donation committee will rely on suggestions by our CCoP members and chapters, our contacts in Spain, forums, and communications with hosts on the Camino to identify those businesses that are in most need.
+Our donation committee relies on suggestions by our CCoP members and chapters, our contacts in Spain, the Camino Forums, Egeria House, and communications with hosts on the Camino to identify those businesses that are in most need.
 Our constant communication with these contacts allows us to respond to any need very quickly.
-The committee will work together to review and quickly approve the donation requests and then will forward these funds immediately.
+The committee works together to review and quickly approve the donation requests and then forwards these funds immediately.

 How much should I donate?